smartdevicelink/sdl_evolution/proposals/nnnn-ios-show-manager.md

 Similar to other managers, the `SDLTextAndGraphicManager` is initialized with a configuration to setup its metadata and alignment.
 Because the metadata and alignment may need to change over the course of the app's lifetime, the configuration may be updated with a new metadata and alignment.
 Future text updates will then use that new configuration.

 #### Internals
 The internals of this are generally up in the air.
 The main question comes when the user sends a second update within a short span of time, or even before the previous one completes.
-This will be implemented as a very simply two update queue for both text and graphics.
+Or, when the user sends an update with text and an image that is not currently uploaded.
+This will be implemented as a very simple two update queue for both text and graphics.

 * If there is no current update, the requested update will be performed immediately.
 * If there is an in-progress update, the current update will be queued and performed immediately after the current one returns.
 * If there is an in-progress update and a queued update, the queued update will be replaced by the new update and sent when the current update completes.
+* If there is text and a non-uploaded image, the text will be immediately sent and the image will be queued to be set when it finishes uploading.

 #### Auto-pull manual `Show` requests
-Any `SDLShow` message sent through `SDLTextAndImageManager` will be cached in the `currentField1` etc. If the developer needs to manually send an `SDLShow`, the `SDLManager` will watch for it and forward that message to the `SDLTextAndImageManager` and update those `Show` requests as well.
+Any `SDLShow` message sent through `SDLTextAndImageManager` will be cached in the `currentField1` etc. If the developer needs to manually send an `SDLShow`, the `SDLManager` will watch for it and forward that message to the `SDLTextAndImageManager` which will update its properties.

-This will happen by the `SDLLifecycleManager` calling a private method on the `SDLTextAndGraphicManager` by defining it in an interface extension.

 ### SDLSoftButtonManager